Garda Vetting Requirements for Membership

 Vetting Process Through CranioSacral Ireland

 CranioSacral Ireland uses the Garda eVetting system.
-Once Garda Vetting is purchased as part of your membership application, the following steps occur:
+Once Garda Vetting is purchased through the shop of your membership account, the process takes place in two steps:

 For further information please go to https://vetting.garda.ie/